Veterans small business insurance and resources

 - Sole proprietorships for single-person business entities, such as carpenters, house cleaners, and IT consultants.

-- Non-profits or 501(c)(3)s, which work to enhance the community and help others.
+- Nonprofits or 501(c)(3)s that work to enhance the community and help others.

 Whether you're planning to open a startup or a home-based business, you'll want to carefully consider your business structure, factoring in things such as taxes, liabilities, and the type of goods or services offered.